Skip to main content

 )

-Use store_memory() to append content. update_memory() only updates name, metadata, or collection associations.
+Use memories.append() to append content. memories.update() only updates name, metadata, or collection associations.

 Source Operations